NotAwesome2/Plugins/README.md

 You only need to do this once.
 It will load automatically in the future.

+If you want to stop using the plugin, use `/punload [plugin name]`, then delete the plugin.dll file.

 ## writefont.cs
 This plugin was originally (and graciously) written by UnknownShadow200 for Not Awesome 2.
 In order for it to function, you must create the folder "extra/fonts" and place a font .png file inside.
 These font files are arranged like the ones that the client texture pack uses.